shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/instant-audience-service.md

 After authenticating, you're now ready to add/remove a user to/from a segment, via a JSON file.

 > [!NOTE]
 > Be sure to wait approximately 20 minutes before trying to add users to any newly created segments (to allow these segments to be propagated to all servers).
 As a best practice, try to minimize the creation of new segments, re-use existing segments where possible or use segment `values`to further sub-divide users within existing segments.
 These practices will ensure successful user add/remove to/from segments.
-For details on creating segment `values`, see "Segment Pixels: Advanced" and "Segment Targeting" in the UI documentation.
+For details on creating segment `values`, see [Segment Pixels: Advanced](../monetize/segment-pixels-advanced.md) and [Segment Targeting](../monetize/segment-targeting.md) in the UI documentation.

 The following example demonstrates how to assign a user to two segments.
 In this example, the member is adding user ID 12345678900987654321 (this is a Xandr user id) to segments 10001 and 10002, setting both associations with value = 1 and expiration within 1440 minutes.